Euro zone mulls new ways to cut Greek debt mountain

-TOKYO (Reuters) - Euro zone officials are considering new ways to reduce Greece’s huge debts because delays to reforms by Athens and continued recession have put the target of a debt to GDP ratio of 120 percent in 2020 out of reach, euro zone officials said.
+TOKYO, Oct 13 (Reuters) - Euro zone officials are considering new ways to reduce Greece’s huge debt because delays in reforms by Athens and continued recession have put the target of 120 percent debt to GDP ratio in 2020 out of reach, euro zone officials said.

-A Greek debt sustainability analysis prepared by the International Monetary Fund, the European Central Bank and the European Commission in March forecast Greek debt would rise to 164 percent of GDP in 2013 from around 160 percent in 2012 under a baseline scenario assuming the Greek economy would stop contracting next year.
+A Greek debt sustainability analysis prepared by the International Monetary Fund, the European Central Bank and the European Commission in March forecast Greek debt would rise to 164 percent of GDP in 2013 from around 160 percent in 2012 under a baseline scenario, assuming the Greek economy stopped contracting next year.

-But Greece now expects its economy to shrink by 3.8 percent in 2013, its sixth consecutive year of contraction, boosting its debt ratio to 179.3 percent.
+But Greece now expects its economy to shrink for the sixth year running in 2013, eyeing a 3.8 percent contraction that would boost its debt ratio to 179.3 percent.

 “At the moment it looks like Greece’s debt level will rise to well above the target of 120 percent of GDP by 2020,” ECB Executive Board member Joerg Asmussen told the Sueddeutsche Zeitung newspaper.

-To bring it back towards the desired level in 2020, Greece could organize voluntary buy-backs of its bonds, he said.
+To bring it back towards the desired level in 2020, Greece could organise voluntary buy-backs of its bonds, he said.

-The country is currently locked in talks with its lenders on a further set of cuts and reforms in order to obtain a new loan tranche.
-A deal should be reached by the time EU leaders meet on October 18-19, Greek Prime Minister Antonis Samaras said in an interview with the Sunday edition of daily Kathimerini.
+“One has to consider elements that could make it possible to achieve that goal.
+One possibility would be buying back debt,” Asmussen said.

-Because Greek bonds trade at very deep discounts, one euro of money borrowed from the ESM, the euro zone’s permanent bailout fund, could reduce Greek debt by 1.5 euros, the official said.
+Because Greek bonds trade at very deep discounts, one euro of money borrowed from the ESM, the euro zone’s permanent bailout fund, could reduce Greek debt by 1.5 euros, offering good leverage, the official said.

 A second euro zone official said that while borrowing from the ESM would in itself increase Greek debt, there was another way to reduce it.

-“What could change the overall level of debt is that, at some later stage, when banks can be directly recapitalized by the ESM, we could convert some of the euro zone loans for bank recapitalization into equity and this could help the debt ratio, but this is not going to happen before the end of next year,” the second official said.
+“What could change the overall level of debt is that, at some later stage, when banks can be directly recapitalised by the ESM, we could convert some of the euro zone loans for bank recapitalisation into equity and this could help the debt ratio, but this is not going to happen before the end of next year,” the second official said.

-The euro zone’s temporary bailout fund, the European Financial Stability Facility, has already lent Greece 25 billion euros to recapitalize banks, and 23 billion more is awaiting disbursement.
+The euro zone’s temporary bailout fund, the European Financial Stability Facility, has already lent Greece 25 billion euros to recapitalise banks, and 23 billion more is awaiting disbursement.

 The 48 billion euros would be a sizeable chunk of Greece’s total debt, currently estimated at around 330 billion euros.

-Greek government spokesman Simos Kedikoglou said several options were on the table.
-“The ECB, which holds Greek government bonds, could satisfy itself with lower interest rates on those bonds,” he told the Sunday edition of the Greek Realnews newspaper.

-“Or, it could agree to roll them over when these bonds mature.
-Also, the recapitalization of Greek banks could take place directly through the ESM as is currently being considered for Spain.”

-The second euro zone official said Athens could use proceeds from the privatization of state-owned assets to retire debt.
+Athens could also use proceeds from the privatisation of state-owned assets to retire debt, the second official said.

-The debt sustainability analysis from March estimated Greek privatization revenues by 2020 at 45 billion euros, with 12 billion coming in 2012-2014.
+The debt sustainability analysis from March estimated Greek privatisation revenues by 2020 at 45 billion euros, with 12 billion coming in 2012-2014.

 To help Greece return to growth, the euro zone and the IMF are discussing giving Athens an extra two years to reach a primary surplus of 4.5 percent of GDP, pushing back the date to 2016.

-Greece has said two extra years would cost 13 billion to 15 billion euros and officials said the euro zone realizes it will need to come up with the money.
+Greece has said two extra years in financing would cost 13 billion to 15 billion euros and officials said the euro zone realises it will need to come up with the money.

 But no decision on the financing has been reached yet.